Find Affordable College Courses

 The average amount in student loans that geology majors at UF Online take out is $15,337.

-Read full report on Geological & Earth Sciences at University of Florida-Online
+Full Geological & Earth Sciences at University of Florida-Online Report

 University of California - Berkeley came in at #9 in this year’s edition of the Best Geological & Earth Sciences Schools ranking.
-UC Berkeley is a fairly large public school located in the midsize city of Berkeley.
+UC Berkeley is a very large public school located in the midsize city of Berkeley.

 On average, geology graduates from UC Berkeley take out $11,000 in student loans while working on their degree.